 Cap i pota refers to a classic Catalan stew made with slow-cooked beef head and leg.
 Cap means “head” and pota means “leg”.

-During the postwar period, chicken and steak were luxuries so people improvised and created dishes using less desirable animal parts like the head, offal, and sweetbreads.
+During the postwar period in Spain, chicken and steak were luxuries so Spanish people improvised and created dishes using less desirable animal parts like the head, offal, and sweetbreads.

 From what I understand, Spanish dishes like cap i pota have become less fashionable in modern times.
 It’s considered rustic “grandmother food” but we were fortunate to experience it on an excellent Barcelona food and wine tour.